Published: 7th November 2019, last updated: 14th September 2023

 The Kyloes were raised on the western islands of Scotland and tended to be of a smaller size.
 They had a higher percentage of black and brindled cattle than the mainland Highlanders.
 The size difference was probably due more to the severe climate and limited rations that the island cattle were subjected to, rather than to any genetic variation between the classes.
 Today all members of the breed are just called Highland.

 Where do Highland Cows live?

-They originated in the Highlands and the Outer Hebrides islands of Scotland as early as in the 6th century.
+They originated in the Highlands and the Outer Hebrides islands of Scotland as early as the 6th century.
 These days they can also be found across the south of Scotland, in other parts of Europe, as well as in Australia and North and South America too.
 Highland Cattle can even be found foraging 10,000 feet up in the Andes!